mininet/mininet.github.com/source/walkthrough/index.markdown

     $ cd ~/pox
     $ ./pox.py forwarding.l2_learning

 in one window, and in another window, start up Mininet to connect to the "remote" controller (which is actually running locally, but outside of Mininet's control):

     $ sudo mn --controller=remote,ip=127.0.0.1,port=6633

-Note these are actually the default IP address and port values.
+Note that POX uses the old OpenFlow port 6633 which wasn't registered and was later taken by Cisco.
+The current, registered/canonical port for OpenFlow is port 6653.
+Please use the appropriate port number for your controller.

+By default, `--controller=remote` will use `127.0.0.1` and will try ports `6653` and 6633`.

 If you generate some traffic (e.g. `h1 ping h2`) you should be able to observe some output in the POX window showing that the switch has connected and that